metamath/lamp-guide/docs/11/index.md

 to swap the field entries.

-You can also use the checkboxes on the left to select steps before starting a replacement.
+You can also use the checkboxes on the left to select steps before starting a global substitution.
 The steps selected first will be copied into the "Replace what" field, and the step selected second (if any) will be copied into the "Replace with" field.

-When you press "Find Substitution<!-- ‡ -->" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions<!-- ‡ -->).
+When you press "Find Substitution<!-- ‡ -->" the tool will determine if it can apply this substitution (that is, if the results are valid types everywhere and there are valid substitutions<!-- ‡ -->) across the prof.
 If it is valid, you may select "Apply" to apply it.

 **Important**:
-Replacements are *not* limited to a single symbol.
+Global substitutions are *not* limited to a single symbol.
 Both fields can be complex expressions, possibly including more than one work variable.
-The tool allows you to use fragment selectors to select expressions to replace one complex expression with another.
+The tool allows you to use fragment selectors to select expressions to easily substitute one complex expression with another.

 #### Proving bottom-up